PySimpleGUI/PySimpleGUI/PySimpleGUIWx/readme.md

 * Look and Feel settings
 * Default Icon
 * Base64 Icons
+* PEP8 bindings for all element methods and functions

 It won't take long to poke at these and hit errors.
 For example, the code to do Button Updates is not complete.
 Most of the time you won't be doing this.